 After the toffee sits for a while, the bottom layer becomes more of a crunchy cookie rather than a super hard candy and the chocolate is the perfect topper.
 I love to add the sea salt to give this sweet treat a little edge.
 That sweet salty combination seems to win rave reviews every time.

-So if you are thinking of trying toffee give this recipe a go, I promise you won’t be disappointed.
-And if you love this recipe, you” have to try my Christmas Crack too, it will blow you away!
+So if you are thinking of trying toffee give this recipe a go, I promise you won't be disappointed.
+And if you love this recipe, you have to try my Christmas Crack and Chocolate Covered Cashews, they will blow you away!

 - 1 cup 2 sticks butter, must be room temperature or very soft